GLOBAL MARKETS-Stocks drop on rising Ukraine tensions, oil gains

 MSCI’s all-country world equity index retreated to trade 0.3 percent lower after trading just off peaks last seen at the end of 2007.

-Wall Street was mostly flat, with the better-than-expected U.S. nonfarm payrolls report pushing the benchmark S&P 500 index to a fresh intra-day record high before it retreated.
+Wall Street was mostly flat, with the better-than-expected U.S. nonfarm payrolls report pushing the benchmark S&P 500 index to a fresh intra-day record high before paring gains.
+The index closed slightly higher, setting a new record close.

 The Dow Jones industrial average closed up 30.83 points, or 0.19 percent, at 16,452.72.
 The S&P 500 gained 1.01 points, or 0.05 percent, to 1,878.04 while the Nasdaq Composite dropped 15.903 points, or 0.37 percent, to 4,336.223.